prajwalmani/grandma_bot/README.md

-  g abuse : Grandma will abuse you in a funny way g jokes : Grandma will tell you a random joke g pjokes : Grandma will tell you a random programming joke
+  g abuse : Grandma will abuse you in a funny way g jokes : Grandma will tell you a random joke g pjokes : Grandma will tell you a random programming joke g djokes : Grandma will tell you a random dad joke g dogtrans : Grandma will help you to talk with dogs

   **PS: Grandma says "I dont spoil my grandkids.
 I'm just very accommodating"**
 ```